ChrisMunozCodes/ChrisMunozCodes/README.md

 Full-stack review application for theme parks in Florida.
 Allowing tourists and locals to find up-to-date information on various rides, shows, and food for Florida theme parks.
 Includes tools to help individuals plan their trips, find important information to save time and help their next trip to be as enjoyable as possible.

  <h1>📚 Quiz Tango</h1>
 Quiz Tango is a front-end application that I built using HTML, CSS, JavaScript, and the QuizDB API.
-When you enter the app, you'll be prompted to choose your quizzes difficulty.
+When you enter the app, you'll be prompted to choose your quiz difficulty.
 After that, you can choose a category to have your knowledge be tested in!
-After which the quiz will start with a 60 second timer.
+After which the quiz will start with a 60-second timer.
 Answer before the timer reaches 0!
 Rack up points for correct answer choices!
 <a href="https://ibb.co/pvN0LhB"><img src="https://i.ibb.co/C541HP3/17d91c20ed815db72f8dd0c6eee825c8.png" alt="17d91c20ed815db72f8dd0c6eee825c8" border="0"></a>

  <h1>🧙 Git'er Done</h1>
 Full-Stack Pomodoro application using MVC architecture.
 Built this project with a team of other developers.
-I was responsible for building the timer component in the back-end using Node.js and MongoDB, and using the data to interact with the front-end JavaScript.
+I was responsible for building the timer component in the back-end using Node.js and MongoDB and using the data to interact with the front-end JavaScript.
 <a href="https://ibb.co/Y3dccjB"><img src="https://i.ibb.co/W6zkkKv/062979b437f5c45508130286da0633bb-1.png" alt="062979b437f5c45508130286da0633bb-1" border="0"></a>

  <h1>🧙 Pest Control Site</h1>